Research Methodology: ART OF WRITING A RESEARCH PAPER AND THESIS

 \subsection{{\bf{\emph{Characteristics of a Good Report}}}}

 A good report results from slow, pain taking and accurate inductive work.
 To attract a reader, the reading matter of a report should be clear and interesting.
 It should not be obscure and dull.
 The write-up should be logical, clear and concise.
+The physicist Cyril Isenberg (University of Kent) writes: {\emph{One has to present the work like a meal in a visually attractive and palatable way.
+It must be easily digested and, one hopes, long remembered.
+A paper that is difficult to understand and is not presented in a logical way, relying heavily on results in other papers, is like a dry biscuit, with little sustaining value and even less taste.
+It will not be digested and will be left unread or abandoned}}.
 The basic quality or characteristics of a good scientific report/paper and thesis are the following: {\arabic{enumi}} \begin{enumerate} \item good presentation \item good organization of various chapters/sections \item accuracy \item clarity \item free from contradictions and confusion. \end{enumerate} Further, a Ph.D. dissertation should be a formal and should have high level of scholarship.